exercism/website-copy/tracks/julia/exercises/pythagorean-triplet/mentoring.md

 ## Example solutions

 ````
-There are three reasonably common solutions to this problem, a cubic time solution, a quadratic time solution and a linear time solution.
+There are three reasonably common solutions to this problem, a cubic time solution, a quadratic time solution and a linear time solution
+(if those terms are unclear to you, you might like to read about [time complexity](https://en.wikipedia.org/wiki/Time_complexity)).

 __Cubic time solution__